Cole M.G.N.: Personal life

 In January 2006, he married Ramona Gonzalez of Nite Jewel.
 The couple split in 2018, after 12 years of marriage.

 In November 2022, Canadian singer Carly Rae Jepsen announced that the two were in a relationship.
 On September 23, 2024, the two announced their engagement on her Instagram page.
 They married on October 4, 2025, at the Hotel Chelsea in New York City.
+On November 3, 2025, the couple announced that they were expecting their first child together.
+On March 17, 2026, Jepsen announced the birth of their son.